 Introduces the basic spelling and pronunciation of medical terms, and the use of these terms as they relate to anatomy, treatment, surgery, and drugs.
 Topics include: word analysis, word elements, spelling, pronunciation, and semantics.
-Pre-requisites: All Required Program Admission Co-requisites: None

 BUSN 2310 - Anatomy and Terminology for the Medical Administrative Assistant